Prepare & submit abstracts

 When writing your abstract, refer to these examples.

-Additional examples can be found in the 2018 event program.
-If referencing this document, look for abstracts from Academic Showcase.
+Additional examples can be found among the 2019 abstracts and in the event program (pdf).
+If referencing the program, look for abstracts from Academic Showcase.
 The document also contains abstracts for GPSA Research Exposition, which follow different formatting requirements.

 Deadline: Wed., Jan.
 16.